ucsd-cse599-s18/ucsd-cse599-s18.github.io/portfolios/index.md

-## Teaching Reflections (Separate documents: PDF, Google doc, Text, or whatever)
+## Teaching Reflections

-Your portfolio must included a minimum of one reflection on your own teaching, and one reflection on someone else's teaching.
+Your portfolio must include a minimum of one reflection on your own teaching, and one reflection on someone else's teaching.
 The exception to this rule is is that if you are not teaching a discussion section this quarter, you may submit two reflections of someone else's teaching.
 You are welcome to have more.

-We will make more details of this available before week 2.
+For your observation of another class, your your assignment is to observe one of the classes listed below, or any other class using an active learning technique, and answer the questions listed below, and then post your responses to these questions in a reflection document that you will post to Piazza.

+Each of these instructors have volunteered their class as one that incorporates some kind of active learning activity.
+The list will be expanded if/when I recruit other participating instructors, but if you want to get the assignment done early choose one of the classes below.
+You may also observe another class that you know uses active learning, but you may not observe a class that you are taking (OK to observe a class you are TA'ing for).

+While you observe the class make sure to take notes.
+Questions you must answer as homework for week 6 are listed below, but you must also answer them in response to a discussion post on Piazza here, so you are welcome to take notes on your computer rather then on paper.

+Here are your options for observation.
+Also, remember many of these classes have seating charts and/or are very full, so please allow students to take their seats first and fill in empty seats only a few minutes into class.

+CSE 8A (Intro to Java): MWF	9:00 AM - 9:50 AM	CENTR 119, 	MWF	10:00 AM - 10:50 AM	CENTR 109
+CSE 8B (Intro to Java II): MWF	8:00 AM - 8:50 AM	PCYNH 106 (** Avoid Apr 27, May 11 **)
+CSE 131 (Compiler Construction): MWF 9-9:50 CENTR 109 (** Avoid May 4 **)
+CSE 141 (Intro to Computer Architecture): TR 9:30a-10:50a WLH 2005

+The questions to answer (post on Piazza)

+- Describe the active learning exercise (or exercises) that took place in the class you attended.
+- What evidence of learning did you see during the active learning exercise?
+- How widespread was this evidence (how many students in the class displayed it?
+How much content in the class was this evidence displayed for?
+Etc)
+- Do you think there were there advantages of this active learning exercise over a traditional lecture style?
+Was there anything that could have been improved?

 ## End of Quarter Reflection (document of any kind)

 The final piece of your Portfolio is a reflection to be done at the end of the